alextanhongpin/architecture-decision-records/golang/020-idempotency.md

 We want to implement idempotency to prevent issues with double requests.
 This can be for example, double withdrawal or double delivery of SMS.

+The requests can be sth that does not have idempotency implemented, e.g. sms delivery, or may be expensive to execute multiple times, e.g. machine learning api request.

 ### Storage

 Idempotency is just another form  of unique constraint in a relational database.
 By making a column unique, we can prevent new rows created that matches the column.